St. Moritz - Ski Area Guide

 |180km||Cross Country Pistes|

-The Swiss ski resort of St. Moritz is part of the Upper Engadine Area ski area and has direct access to 350km of downhill skiing, with 88 individual pistes, served by 24 ski lifts.
+The Swiss Ski Resort of St. Moritz is one of the larger Ski Resorts in Switzerland and has direct access to 350km of downhill skiing, with 88 individual pistes, served by 24 ski lifts.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.